SamuraiCrow/a-natural/README.md

+# Note

+This project never made it past the design document stage and is now archived.

 # A Natural

 The goal of this project is to produce an AROS-specific framework for statically compiled languages without a garbage-collection requirement.
 It will be modelled after the C++14 STL and other frameworks built on top of it.
 Among the chief goals is to implement the entire LLVM compiler framework with reentrant, thread-safe, AROS shared libraries.